orbbec/OrbbecSDK/README.md

 ⚠️ **Important Notice**

-This repository contains the Pre-Compiled library for Orbbec SDK v2 for compatibility purposes.
+This branch contains the Pre-Compiled library for Orbbec SDK v2 for compatibility purposes.

 🎉 **Orbbec SDK v2 is now open-source!** The source code has been pushed to the open-source repository.
 For more information and tutorials, please visit the open-source repo [OrbbecSDK-dev](https://github.com/orbbec/OrbbecSDK-dev).